NASA-Openscapes/2021-Cloud-Hackathon/tutorials/00_Setup.md

 ### First impressions

-Reiterate a few things we just talked about (TODO - what's useful here Luis?)
+-   Launcher & the big blue button
 -   "home directory"
--   big blue button
--   environments we just talked about (?)
--   terminal basics (?)

 ## Step 4.
 Clone the Hackathon GitHub repository

-Now we'll clone the GitHub repository, using the git extension for Hub.
-Go to your github account,

-repository that you just created by forking from the Openscapes repository.
+Now we'll clone the GitHub repository, using a git extension for the JupyterHub.
+Go to your github account, and navigate to the repository that you just created by forking from the Openscapes repository.

+Click to copy the url for cloning the repository.

 ![](img/Github-forked-repo.png){width="2224"}

-Now, go to your Hub and click on the git extension in the left panel and then click the blue button "Clone a Repository".
+Now, go to JupyterHub and click on the git extension in the left panel and then click the blue button "Clone a Repository".

 ![](img/JupyterHub-GitExtension.png)

 Then, paste the repository link to the forked repository that you copied from your github account into the "Clone a repo" pop up window.
 Then click the blue "CLONE" button.
-It will take a few minutes to clone the repository into your Hub.
+It will take a few moments to clone the repository into your Hub.

 Your link should look like `https://github.com/YOUR-USERNAME/2021-Cloud-Hackathon`.
 For example, the link is https://github.com/**virdi**/2021-Cloud-Hackathon.
 Note that it include your github username in the repo link.